bazelbuild/bazel/site/docs/glossary.md

 #### Action graph query (aquery)

 A query tool that can query over build [*actions*](#action).
-This provides the ability to analyze how build rules translate into the actual work builds do.
+This provides the ability to analyze how [*build rules*](#rule) translate into the actual work builds do.

+#### Action key

+The cache key of an [*action*](#action).
+Computed based on action metadata, such as the command line that will be executed, compiler flags, library locations and system headers.
+Enables Bazel to cache or invalidate individual actions deterministically.

 #### Analysis phase